top of page

 BIOL128: Histology (No Lab)

-Professor: Dr. Maxwell
+Professor: Dr. Odom, Dr. Thomas

 BIOL145: Microbiology (Lab)

-Professors: Dr. Joan Lin-Cereghino, Dr. Risser
+Professors: Dr. Lloyd, Dr. Orwin, Dr. Dr. Joan Lin-Cereghino, Dr. Risser

 BIOL168: Elements of Biochemistry (No Lab)

-Professor: Dr. Weiser
+Professor: Dr. Jongeward, Dr. Wrischnik, Dr. Vierra, Dr. Weiser

 BIOL197: Research (Lab)